Saab 900: 900 Enduro

 The Enduro was a special version of the 1980 900 Turbo assembled by Saab Scania Australia Pty.
 Ltd.; only eleven 900 Enduros were made along with a full body kit as a spare.
 Ken Matthews Prestige (a large Sydney-based Saab dealer at the time) were originally commissioned by Saab Australia to oversee the design and implementation of the overall engineering package, with the body modifications themselves designed and built by Purvis Cars of "Eureka" fame.

 The package consisted of large fibreglass wheel arches to accommodate the extra track width 4 in front and 9 in rear, front air dam and rear fiberglass spoiler fully 2 in wider than normal 900 Turbo of that year.
-Extra gauges (oil pressure [0 to 500kPa – 0 to 75 psi], battery voltage [10 to 16 volts] and ammeter [-50 to +50 A]) were mounted where the radio usually was.
+Extra gauges (oil pressure, 0–500 kPa, battery voltage, 10 to 16V, and ammeter, −50 to +50A) were mounted where the radio usually was.
 The radio was moved to a new lower centre console that was not fitted to the 1980 model as standard.
-It was Eurovox MCC-9090R cassette player and radio with Voxson VX-89 graphic equaliser powering 6 speakers – 2x4" full range front, 2x1" dome tweeter overhead and 2x6" tri-axial rear.
+It was Eurovox MCC-9090R cassette player and radio with Voxson VX-89 graphic equaliser powering six speakers – 2×4" full range front, 2×1" dome tweeter overhead and 2×6" tri-axial rear.
 Apart from this, the car had a standard turbo version interior with green seats and triangular center steering wheel.

-The cars were fitted with either gold or black-centred (depending on body colour) Simmons 'P-4' 3-piece composite alloy 7.5x15" wheels with polished lip.
+The cars were fitted with either gold or black-centred (depending on body colour) Simmons 'P-4' three-piece composite alloy 7.5×15" wheels with polished lip.
 The overall outside edge-to-edge distance is 4 in wider at the front and 9 in at the rear over a 900 Turbo of the day – mainly to decrease the roll centre height and improve turn-in response.
 Tyres were 225/50VR15 Pirelli Cinturato P7 units in the front and rear.
-Spare wheel was a full size steel rim 5x15" with Michelin 175/70HR15 tyre.
+Spare wheel was a full size steel rim 5×15" with Michelin 175/70HR15 tyre.